alshival/gpt4-Discord-Bot/README.md

 🌐 I was created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
 Whether you're using me for personal tasks, hanging out with friends, managing a study group, or overseeing a project, I'm here to help.
 Let's have some fun together! 🌟🚀💻🎉

 REMARK: The bot uses GPT-4 for DATALL-E and Fefe, Interpreter.
 In order to keep costs down though, Fefe herself uses GPT-3.5-turbo.
 If you'd like to use pure GPT-4, it'll cost you daily about a cup of premium coffee (~$7).
 Though a whole month of GPT-3.5-turbo usage costs much less.
+But Fefe's GIF responses are way better with GPT-4.
+I think pure GPT-4 is worth it.
 If you would like to puse pure GPT-4, change the value in `app/config.py`:
 ```
 fefe_model = 'gpt-3.5-turbo'
 # for GPT-4